 Unlike tankless water heaters, standard type gas water heaters use an insulated storage tank.
 Water heaters are generally very reliable, but occasionally they do have problems.
 These problems can include:

 - No hot water

 - Rotten egg odor

 - Higher pitched whining

-- Water leaking around base of heater
+- Water leaking around the base of the heater

-This tutorial explains how to troubleshoot and repair your tank type water heater.
+This tutorial explains how to troubleshoot and repair your tank-type water heater.

 02 of 08

 03 of 08

 By following this easy five-minute, simple three-step annual maintenance plan, you can extend the life of your water heater even further and save money in the process.
 It will significantly extend the life of your water heater: